mayel/docs.coopcloud.tech/docs/faq.md

 ## What licensing model does the project use?

-The Cooperative Cloud will always be available under copyleft licenses.
+The Co-op Cloud will always be available under copyleft licenses.